IMAP-Science-Operations-Center/imap_processing/style_guide/README.md

 - Each function/method should have at minimum a description, `Parameters` (if necessary), and `Returns` (if necessary) sections.

+When a new module is added to the repository, make sure to add the module to the appropriate `docs/source/*.rst` file, so that the API documentation can be part of the automated documentation build.

 ## Poetry Environment